 Comparing both the above images you will notice that orange, the brand color is used extensively on the brand’s social media page.
 So, a Black Friday ad with black and just the brand color will look perfectly in place with the rest of the content.

-Kimp Tip: Seasonal campaigns are definitely important since they help shoot up your sales.
-But the collateral for these temporary campaigns cannot mess with the visual identity you have already defined for your brand.
+KIMP Tip: Seasonal campaigns are definitely important since they help boost your sales.
+However, the collateral for these temporary campaigns cannot mess with the visual identity you have already defined for your brand.

 2. Go beyond single-image posts

 With a single image to capture the essence of your campaign, you are good to go.
 But with all the competition brewing, you need more.
 You need carousels, videos, and other formats.
 We’ll talk about videos for Black Friday campaigns in a second.
 But before that, we’d like to talk about an engaging and effective format for such holiday campaigns – carousels.

 The above ad beautifully displays the products in focus.
 This format works particularly well for “gift-guide” posts.
 These are the ones where you advertise your Black Friday campaigns by displaying a series of images.
 Each shows a different product or combo pack as a recommendation for those shopping for gifts.